parsaabadi/go/models/readme.txt

 This directory is an example of default models directories structure:

-models/bin/
+models/
+       bin/
-  default location of model executables and model.sqlite database files.
+            : default location of model executables and model.sqlite database files.
               To change default location use: -oms.ModelDir

-models/log/
+       log/
-  default location of model run log files, to change it use: -oms.ModelLogDir
+            : default location of model run log files To change it use: -oms.ModelLogDir

-models/home/io/download
-models/home/io/upload
-  it is optional
+      home/io/
-  DO NOT create such directories on public web-sites, never. use it only for authenticated users and only if you allow to download or upload model data. default location of user data, model downloads and model uploads.
+              : default location of user data, model downloads and model uploads.
+                To change default location use:     -oms.HomeDir
+            download
+                     : optional folder, to support download of model parameters and output data.
+                       To enable downloads use: -oms.AllowDownload
+            upload
+                     : optional folder, to support download of model parameters and output data.
-  To enable downloads or uploads use: -oms.AllowDownload -oms.AllowUpload To change deafult location use:     -oms.HomeDir
+                       To enable uploads use: -oms.AllowUpload

-For example:
+Example:

 cd openmpp-root-dir
-bin/oms -oms.HomeDir models/home2 -oms.AllowDownload -oms.AllowUpload
+bin/oms -oms.HomeDir models/homeAnyWhere -oms.AllowDownload -oms.AllowUpload